 All these Smoke Alarms are designed to provide early warning of fires if located, installed and cared for as described in the user's manual, and if smoke reaches the Alarm.
-If you are unsure which type of Smoke Alarm to install, refer the National Fire Protection Association (NFPA) Standard 72 (National Fire Alarm and Signaling Code) and NFPA 101 (Life Safety Code).
-National Fire Protection Association, One Batterymarch Park, Quincy, MA 02269-9101.
-Local building codes may also require specific units in new construction or in different areas of the home.
+If you are unsure which type of Smoke Alarm to install, refer to National Fire Protection Association (NFPA) Standard 72 (National Fire Alarm and Signaling Code) and NEPA 101 (Life Safety Code) National Fire Protection Association One Batterymarch Park, Quincy, MA 02269-9101.
+Local building codes may also require specific units in new construction or in different areas